top of page

 • External painting (only if "External Paint Controls" apply to your specific property).

-To get this permit, Council will often ask for a Heritage Impact Statement (HIS).
+To get this permit, Council will often ask for a Letter of Advice or a Heritage Impact Statement (HIS).
 This is a technical report written by a specialist (like us) that explains why your design is appropriate and how it respects the history of the place.

 Summary: Don't Panic, Plan Ahead.